 Plaintiffs next argue, in substance, that the Director Defendants face a substantial likelihood of liability, so as to excuse demand, because they were on notice of red flags concerning quality control issues at lululemon and failed to act in order to correct them.
 (Opp. at 20-22.)
 This argument, viewed in context of each of the claims alleged in the Amended Complaint against the Director Defendants, is without merit.
-Plaintiffs fail to allege a substantial likelihood of liability for any of the Director Defendants as to any of these claims.
+Plaintiffs fail to allege a substantial likelihood of liability for any of the Director Defendants as to any of these claims such that demand is excused.